 Who can instruct

-The barristers at Essex Court Chambers, as individual lawyers, may only act on a specific matter or case if instructed to do so by one of the following: a solicitor, a qualified foreign lawyer, or an authorised licensed access client who has been approved under the Bar Standards Board’s Licensed Access Recognition Regulations.
-In addition, some members of Chambers of over 3 years’ call have undertaken the necessary training to be able to accept instructions directly from lay clients without the need of any of the above.
+The barristers at Essex Court Chambers, as individual lawyers, may only act on a specific matter or case if instructed to do so by one of the following: a solicitor, a qualified foreign lawyer, or an authorised licensed access client who has been approved under the Bar Standards Board’s Licensed Access Recognition Regulations, and from whom instructions are accepted on the basis of the Licensed Access Terms of Work.